We welcome applications from the United States of America

 Entry requirements

-Required Subjects 2 science subjects from Biology, Chemistry, Computing, Environmental Science, Geography, Geology, Human Biology, Mathematics, Physics or Psychology.
+AAB.
+This should include two science subjects from: Bology, Chemistry, Computing, Environmental Science, Geography, Geology, Human Biology, Mathematics, Physics or Psychology.

-International Baccalaureate 35 points overall with 16 points from the best 3 Higher Level subjects including 6 in 2 HL science subjects from Biology, Chemistry, Computer Science, Geography, Mathematics, Physics, Psychology.
+35 points overall with 16 points from the best 3 HL subjects including 6 in two HL science subjects from Biology, Chemistry, Computer Science, Geography, Mathematics, Physics, Psychology

 Delivered in partnership with INTO Lancaster University, our one-year tailored foundation pathways are designed to improve your subject knowledge and English language skills to the level required by a range of Lancaster University degrees.
 Visit the INTO Lancaster University website for more details and a list of eligible degrees you can progress onto.